upenn-embedded/final-project-website-submission-f25-t23-f25-cjk/README.md

   - Cross-over between team members
     - Some team members approached the project due to a strong ML background and conversely little hardware background
     - Team-members shared responsibilities around this but the lines often blurred, allowing for experimentation and exploration.
+  - Collecting activity data from all team members was important to help our model generalize, because each person tends to do activities slightly differently.
 - What went well?
   - Device Focus and Inspiration: The team chose this device concept based on an individual's background in an advanced topic (Machine Learning).
 Working around this firmware proposed novel but satisfying and ultimately succesful challenges.
   - End-to-End Peripheral Integration